I wonder if you can relate to some experiences I have had…

 - Provide tips and suggestions of ways to help keep the spirit of your beloved pet alive.

-Why This Ebook Is So Special…
+Why This Book of Personal Stories is So Special…

 I posted a request in a few blogs and asked for stories about pet loss and the stories, photos, poems, quotes and letters started pouring in.